RSE-Cambridge/data-acc/dac-ansible/README.md

     ./create-servers.py > hosts
     ansible-playbook master.yml -i hosts

+Note the above pulls the docker image johngarbutt/data-acc which can be pushed by doing something like this:

+    cd ../docker-slurm
+    ./build.sh
+    docker-compose push

 Once the ansible has finished, you can login and try a slurm test:

     ssh centos@<ip-of-slurm-master>